Contribute to the PAC

 - Prioritize your policy concerns.
 Balance limited resources against your list of political issues and policy needs.
 Stay attuned to the needs of key customers to aid in this prioritization.

 - Research and understand your legislators’ and regulators’ interests.
 Recognize the political affiliations, committee assignments, and political priorities of your local and federal elected and appointed officials.
+Locate your member of Congress and U.S. senators in our Congressional Roster — download the file if hyperlinks do not work within your browser.

 - Visit your legislators and regulators.
 Make regular contact with members of Congress and their staffs, state legislators, and state and federal agency and commission officials through visits, letters, and phone calls.
 Do this not only during times of trouble, but on a constant basis to ensure a good working relationship, understanding of your issues, and recognition of your needs.
 Follow our tips to plan effective Hill meetings.